imoore76/ldlm-docs/ldlm/server/configuration.rst

 Mutual TLS
 ^^^^^^^^^^^^^^^^^

-To enable client TLS certificate verification, use the :ref:`configuration:Verify TLS Client Certificates` option.
+To enable client TLS certificate verification, use the :ref:`server/configuration:Verify TLS Client Certificates` option.

-If the CA that issued the client certs is not in a path searched by GO, you must specify the path to the CA cert with  :ref:`configuration:Client CA Certificate`.
+If the CA that issued the client certs is not in a path searched by GO, you must specify the path to the CA cert with  :ref:`server/configuration:Client CA Certificate`.
-These options should be combined with :ref:`configuration:Server TLS` options.
+These options should be combined with :ref:`server/configuration:Server TLS` options.

 .. note::
-    Specifying the :ref:`configuration:Client CA Certificate` will automatically enable client cert verification,
+    Specifying the :ref:`server/configuration:Client CA Certificate` will automatically enable client cert verification,
-    so specifying :ref:`configuration:Verify TLS Client Certificates`
+    so specifying :ref:`server/configuration:Verify TLS Client Certificates`
     would not be needed in those cases.

 REST Server
 ^^^^^^^^^^^^^^^^^

-LDLM's REST server can be enabled by simply specifying the :ref:`configuration:REST Listen Address`.
+LDLM's REST server can be enabled by simply specifying the :ref:`server/configuration:REST Listen Address`.
 Left unspecified, its REST server will not be enabled.
-See :ref:`REST Endpoint API usage<api:REST Server API>`.
+See :ref:`REST Endpoint API usage<server/api:REST Server API>`.

 .. note::

-    There is no way to disable LDLM's gRPC server, but you can specify its :ref:`configuration:Listen address` to be
+    There is no way to disable LDLM's gRPC server, but you can specify its :ref:`server/configuration:Listen address` to be
     the local loopback address (``127.0.0.1``) so that it is not exposed.